AntoineUserName/Kestrel-Fusion-Launcher/README.md

 1. You need to extract the game files (I can't explain here how to make it sorry).

-2. Check that in the "game-location.txt" file the text is the path of the folder that contains the game files and the .exe file.
+2. Check that in the "game-location.txt" (at "resource/app") file the text is the path of the folder that contains the game files and the .exe file.

 # Using a mod